Defragster/Tset/README.md

 * This works for my use using SublimeText on Window 10 - hopefully yours too - if not please make an ISSUE

-* Teensy4 use only - imxrt_size pulled from https://github.com/KurtE/imxrt-size : uncomment in TSet.cmd2 to use
+* Teensy4.x with imxrt1062 MCU use only - imxrt_size pulled from https://github.com/KurtE/imxrt-size : uncomment in TSet.cmd2 to use